MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserManagedDevice.md

 ### -Notes
 Notes on the device created by IT Admin.
-Return default value null in LIST managedDevices.
+Default is null.
-Real value only returned in singel device GET call with device id and included in select parameter.
+To retrieve actual values GET call needs to be made, with device id and included in select parameter.
 Supports: $select.
 $Search is not supported.